DareAngeL/tmedia-storage/README.md

 ## Description
 - A media storage that stores image and videos from smartphone to the remote server
 - Made to transfer my personal hundreds of images and videos to my own server to free some phone's storage.
-You can use this too! just clone the repo and follow the expo build guide to build the apk.

 ## Features
 - Transfers your phone's DCIM folder to the remote server